 Foaming vs gel cleanser for oily skin — dermatologist picks + what to buy

 You'd think picking a face wash would be simple.
 But if you have oily skin, you've probably already learned the hard way — the wrong cleanser doesn't just fail to help.
 It actively makes things worse.
 Skin gets shinier faster.
 Pores look bigger.
 Breakouts come more often.
+So, what to choose between Foaming vs gel cleanser for oily skin

 The foaming vs gel debate comes up constantly in dermatology offices across the US.
 And the answer isn't as clean-cut as most skincare blogs make it sound.
 It depends on your specific type of oiliness, your climate, your skin sensitivity, and honestly — your routine.